wcohen/sediment/docs/pop.rst

 addresses using multiple levels of page tables.
 Doing chained accesses through the multiple level of page tables is slow.
 Thus, every modern processor uses Translation Lookaside Buffers (TLB) to cache recent page mappings.
-Typically there are less than a thousand entries in each processor's TLB.
+Typically there are between 32 and 1024 entries in each processor's TLB.
 If each page is 4KB in size each processor would is limited to addressing about 4MB of physical memory without a TLB update.
 If a TLB update has be performed, it can cost ten's of processors clock cycles